flipcoder/textbeat/README.md

 ## Examples

 Check out the examples/ folder.
-Play them with decadence from the command line:
+Play them with textbeat from the command line:

 ```
-./decadence.py examples/jazz.dc
+./textbeat.py examples/jazz
 ```

 # Advanced